amirai92/yourplaces/README.md

 <b>Your Places</b>

 <b>
-•Server-Side - created with Express and Node.Js, communication between the servers is done using REST (CRUD), the Servers maintain a DB created with MongoDB and Mongoose and also in JSON files,AWS for storing images.<br>
+Server-Side - created with Express and Node.Js, communication between the servers is done using REST (CRUD), the Servers maintain a DB created with MongoDB and Mongoose and also in JSON files,AWS for storing images.<br>
-•	Client-side – developed in React.Js using hooks, context API.
+Client-side – developed in React.Js using hooks, context API.
 The system also includes permissions management
 </b><br></br>
 <br></br>
 <b>Overview:</b>